How To Upload Music To Amazon Music

 Just like with our other streaming services such as Spotify and Apple Music, you can upload an unlimited amount of songs to Amazon Music.
 With iMusician, we make it easy for you to distribute your music to all the major streaming platforms.
 Simply choose one of our budget-friendly distribution plans and get started with your first release today.

-Amazon Music Unlimited allows subscribers access to Amazon's 70+ million song music library that can be streamed on-demand and ad-free.
+Amazon Music Unlimited allows subscribers access to Amazon's 100 million song music library that can be streamed on-demand and ad-free.
 It also features a recommendations engine based on algorithms that provides users with recommended artists, songs, and curated playlists.
-As an Amazon Prime member, customers can join Amazon Music Unlimited for $7.99/month for a monthly subscription or $79/year for an annual subscription.
+As an Amazon Prime member, customers can join Amazon Music Unlimited for $8.99/month for a monthly subscription or $89/year for an annual subscription.
 Non-Prime customers pay $9.99/month.

 As an independent artist or band, you can’t distribute directly to shops like Amazon Music, Spotify, or Deezer.
 To get your music on Amazon Music, Music Prime, and Amazon Music Unlimited, you will need to submit your tracks via a digital music distributor like iMusician.

-iMusician makes it easy to get your music on all of the popular streaming services and digital stores around the world, including Amazon.
+iMusician makes it easy to get your music on the widest range of streaming services and digital stores around the world, including Amazon.
 Simply choose one of our budget-friendly distribution plans and select Amazon when finishing up your release.
-From there, your music will be distributed to the Amazon Music, Music Prime, Amazon Music Unlimited, and Amazon Music HD.
+From there, your music will be distributed to Amazon Music, Music Prime, Amazon Music Unlimited, and Amazon Music HD.